Elorm-t/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Task 6 - The shortest distance between two points is a straight line: A function that prints a straight line.

 Task 7 - I feel like I am diagonally parked in a parallel universe: A function that draws a diagonal line in the terminal.

+Task 8 - You are so much sunshine in every square inch: A function that prints a square.